sadia-kd/DSCI-320-Project/README.md

 ### DSCI-320-Project

+Project Goal:
-* Goal: to expose students to the real-world research and design process of doing an in-depth visualization design and implementation.
+The main objective of this project is to gain exposure to the real-world research and design process of doing an in-depth visualization design and implementation.